Hand spinning: Spinning wheel

 A great wheel (also called a wool wheel, high wheel or walking wheel) is advantageous when using the long-draw technique to spin wool or cotton because the high ratio between the large wheel and the whorl (sheave) enables the spinner to turn the bobbin faster, thus significantly speeding up production.

-A Saxony wheel (also called a flax wheel) or an upright wheel (also called a castle wheel) is invaluable when spinning flax to make linen.
+Saxony wheels (also called a flax wheel) or upright wheels (also called a castle wheel) were introced into Europe in the 16th century.
+A Saxony wheel is invaluable when spinning flax to make linen.
 The ends of flax fibres tend to stick out from the thread unless wetted while being spun, so the spinner usually keeps a bowl of water handy when spinning flax.
 On these types of wheels both hands are free as the wheel is turned with a treadle rather than by hand, so the spinner can use one hand to draft the fibres and the other to wet them.
 These wheels can also be used to spin wool or cotton.